Skip advert

 Advertisement - Article continues below

-Even with the chunky front seats, it doesn’t feel too claustrophobic in the back.
-Should you want the interior to feel even more airy, a panoramic sunroof costs around £1,500 – although that will have an impact on head room.
-Those buying the Formentor as a family car will no doubt be utilising the two ISOFIX child seat anchor points on the outer positions of the rear seats.
-The securing rings are located behind some easily removable plastic tabs.
+Even with chunky front seats, especially the clamshell, carbon-effect items in the top-spec VZ models, it doesn’t feel too claustrophobic in the back.
+Should you want the interior to feel even more airy, a panoramic sunroof costs around £1,500 – although this has a slight impact on headroom.
+Those buying the Formentor as a family car will find three Isofix child seat anchor points – two in the rear, one on the front passenger seat – with the rear anchors located behind some easily removable plastic tabs.

 Boot space

 Boot capacity is a mixed bag with the Formentor.
-Two-wheel drive petrol models feature a generous 450-litre capacity, which is already 86 litres less than you get in a Peugeot 408, but adding four-wheel drive reduces the Cupra’s boot capacity by a further 30 litres.
+Two-wheel drive petrol models feature a generous 450-litre capacity, which is 86 litres less than you get in a Peugeot 408, but adding four-wheel drive reduces the Cupra’s boot by another 30 litres.

 Advertisement - Article continues below